-ANU College of Law alumni are spread throughout the world, making a significant impact in their fields of expertise and within the community.
+ANU Law alumni are spread throughout the world, making a significant impact in their fields of expertise and within the community.
 We will keep you up to date with the latest news and features from the alumni community.

 For many undergraduate students, university is a time for ‘breaking away’ from their parents.